lmuntaner/tech-introduction-product-people/docs/networking/http.md

 * 1xx Informational
 * 2xx Success
 * 3xx Redirection
-* 4xx.
-Client error
+* 4xx Client error
-* 5xx.
-Server error
+* 5xx Server error

 [List of status](https://httpstatuses.com/)

-An example of a 4xx would be that you asked for the wront path.
+An example of a 4xx would be that you asked for the wrong path.
 You have probably seen those 404 pages.
-This status is means that what you are looking for does not exist.
+This status means that what you are looking for does not exist.

 A 5xx happens when the request is ok, but the server had a problem.
 Maybe the database connection failed, or there is a bug and it crashed.

 ## Fun fact

-This [tweet](https://twitter.com/stevelosh/status/372740571749572610) explain perfectly the different Response Status.
+This [tweet](https://twitter.com/stevelosh/status/372740571749572610) explains the different Response Status.